quadient/evolve-script-module-examples/README.md

 - `csv-transform-example` - example of custom transformation of CSV data into JSON.
 - `json-transform-example` - example of processing JSON data, manipulating some fields in the input and enriching the objects with
+- `realtime-data-api-example` - example of using Digital Delivery Realtime Data API

 ## Pre-requisities
 Following tools are needed to be installed to be able to build the example modules.